nshawn4675/nshawn4675.github.io/_posts/2021-01-12-Add-Two-Numbers.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 12 - Add Two Numbers"
 date: 2021-01-12 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Linked List, Math, Recursion, Amazon, Bloomberg, Microsoft, Adobe, Apple, Google, Facebook, Uber, Yahoo, Coupang, VMware, Walmart Labs, Paypal, Docusign]
+tags: [Medium, Linked List, Math, Recursion, Amazon, Bloomberg, Microsoft, Adobe, Apple, Google, Facebook, Uber, Yahoo, Coupang, VMware, Walmart Labs, Paypal, Docusign, C++]
 ---
 You are given two **non-empty** linked lists representing two non-negative integers.
 The digits are stored in **reverse order**, and each of their nodes contains a single digit.
 Add the two numbers and return the sum as a linked list.